-It's important to note that, thanks to our Mendeley integration, Mendeley is currently the best way to import, update and cite from your references.
+It's important to note that, thanks to our Mendeley and Zotero integrations, these reference managers are currently the easiest way to import, update and cite from your references.

-By allowing users to connect their Mendeley library to SciFlow, their references are directly available to them and always up-to-date with any changes in Mendeley.
-Citavi and Zotero don't currently have this option.
+References are directly available to within SciFlow and always up-to-date with any changes in Mendeley.
+Citavi and Endnote don't currently have this option.
 Read about it in more detail here.